Skip to content

 Space

-Generally speaking, the plumbing of the ice maker should be within 6 feet of the machine.
-The close proximity allows someone to easily cut off the water to the ice maker if need be.
+Generally speaking, the plumbing for the ice maker should be within 6 feet of the machine.
+This close proximity offers several practical advantages that contribute to the efficient and safe operation of the ice maker.

 Shutoff Valve